eksperimental-forks/phoenix/guides/contexts.md

   end
 ```

 We started much like how our out-of-the-box code started – we take the cart struct and cast the user input to a cart changeset, except this time we use `Ecto.Changeset.cast_assoc/3` to cast the nested item data into `CartItem` changesets.
-Remember the `hidden_inputs_for/1` call in our cart form template?
+Remember the [`hidden_inputs_for/1`] call in our cart form template?
 That hidden ID data is what allows Ecto's `cast_assoc` to map item data back to existing item associations in the cart.
-Next we use `Ecto.Multi.new()`, which you may not have seen before.
-Ecto's `Multi` is a feature that allows lazily defining a chain of named operations to eventually execute inside a database repo transaction.
+Next we use `Ecto.Multi.new/0`, which you may not have seen before.
+Ecto's `Multi` is a feature that allows lazily defining a chain of named operations to eventually execute inside a database repository transaction.
 Each operation in the multi chain receives the values from the previous steps and executes until a failed step is encountered.
 When an operation fails, the transaction is rolled back and an error is returned, otherwise the transaction is committed.

 For our multi operations, we start by issuing an update of our cart, which we named `:cart`.
-After the cart update is issued, we perform a multi `delete_all` operation, which takes the updated cart and applies our zero-quantity logic.
-We prune any items in the cart with zero quantity by returning an ecto query that finds all cart items for this cart with an empty quantity.
+After the cart update is issued, we perform a multi [`delete_all`](`Ecto.Multi.delete_all/4`) operation, which takes the updated cart and applies our zero-quantity logic.
+We prune any items in the cart with zero quantity by returning an Ecto query that finds all cart items for this cart with an empty quantity.
 Calling `Repo.transaction/1` with our multi will execute the operations in a new transaction and we return the success or failure result to the caller just like the original function.

 Let's head back to the browser and try it out.
 Add a few products to your cart, update the quantities, and watch the values changes along with the price calculations.
 Setting any quantity to 0 will also remove the item.
 Pretty neat!

 ## Adding an Orders context

-With our `Catalog` and `ShoppingCart` contexts, we're seeing first-hand how our well-considered modules and function names are yielding clear and maintainable code.
+With our `Catalog` and `ShoppingCart` contexts, we are seeing first-hand how our well-considered modules and function names are yielding clear and maintainable code.
 Our last order of business is to allow the user to initiate the checkout process.
 We won't go as far as integrating payment processing or order fulfillment, but we'll get you started in that direction.
 Like before, we need to decide where code for completing an order should live.
 Is it part of the catalog?
 Clearly not, but what about the shopping cart?
 Shopping carts are related to orders – after all the user has to add items in order to purchase any products, but should the order checkout process be grouped here?

 If we stop and consider the order process, we'll see that orders involve related, but distinctly different data from the cart contents.
 Also, business rules around the checkout process are much different than carting.
 For example, we may allow a user to add a back-ordered item to their cart, but we could not allow an order with no inventory to be completed.
 Additionally, we need to capture point-in-time product information when an order is completed, such as the price of the items *at payment transaction time*.
 This is essential because a product price may change in the future, but the line items in our order must always record and display what we charged at time of purchase.
 For these reasons, we can start to see ordering can reasonably stand on its own with its own data concerns and business rules.